Michigan Counseling License Requirements

 Certified Advanced Alcohol and Drug Counselor (CAADC)

-Substance abuse counselors are certified through the Michigan Certification Board for Addiction Professionals (MCBAP) using IC&RC standards.
+Substance abuse counselors are certified through the Michigan Certification Board for Addiction Professionals (MCBAP) using International Certification and Reciprocity Consortium (IC&RC) standards.
 The two main types of certification are Certified Alcohol and Drug Counselor (CADC) and Certified Advanced Alcohol and Drug Counselor (CAADC).
-The minimum educational requirement for CADCs is a high school diploma, while CAADCs must have a master’s degree in counseling, social work, or a related field.
-The certifications are not progressive, therefore, you can work as a CADC for as long as you like and you do not have to earn CADC certification first if you meet CAADC requirements.
+The minimum educational requirement for CADCs is a high school diploma plus 300 education hours, 180 of which must be substance abuse disorder-specific, CAADCs must have a master’s degree in counseling, social work, or a related field.
+The certifications are not progressive, so you can work as a CADC for as long as you like and you do not have to earn CADC certification before becoming a CAADC.
 You must have one of these certifications to provide substance abuse counseling, assessment, and prevention services to publicly-funded clients.
 Substance abuse counseling services are also within the scope of LPC practice.
 After finishing the necessary education, follow these steps to become a CADC or CAADC:

-- Pass the required IC&RC exam (the Alcohol and Drug Counselor exam for CADC certification or the Advanced Alcohol and Drug Counselor exam for CAADC certification).
+- Pass the required IC&RC exam (the Alcohol and Drug Counselor (ADC) exam for CADC certification or the Advanced Alcohol and Drug Counselor (AADC) exam for CAADC certification).